November 6, 2019 | How To

 London is my favorite city in the world.
 Checking so many sights off my bucket list was amazing, but that wasn’t what made it the city I plan to visit next year and the year after that…and the year after that…(you get it).
-Yes, I loved visiting Queen Lizzie at the Buckingham Palace.
+Yes, I loved visiting Buckingham Palace.
 And you obviously have to take a pic of Tower Bridge (great for the gram).
 But then after you visit the “must-see” sights, the best way to see London is to get lost in the cracks of it.
 After countless hours doing just that, here are my top recommendations for pubs, shopping, food, and football in London.

-Saying hi to Queen Lizzie (that's me!)
+Saying hi to the royal fam (that's me!)

 Are you busy looking for that Instagram highlight spot but desperately need a pint as well?
 Churchill Arms in the Kensington neighborhood is the place to go!
 It’s exterior is completely covered in flowers, leaving you in an admirable daze before even stepping inside!
 Dare I say photo op?
 I think YES!
 To top off your experience, the bar is filled with a 1940’s setting complete with fitting furniture, antiques and artwork.
 This location is a very laid-back spot and a great option to go for a casual beer and engage in conversations with the local.